gowachin/matreex/inst/paper/paper.md

 ## Disturbance

-One key originality of matreex is the possibility to apply storm, fire, biotic of snow disturbances of different intensity (ranging from 0 to 1) at any time of the  IPM simulations.
-When a disturbance strikes a given year of the simulation, the survival function is replaced by the species-specific equations from Barrere et al. (2023), which quantify the annual mortality probability of a tree in a disturbed stand as a function of its species, diameter at breast height, stand structure, and the nature and intensity of the disturbance.
+One key originality of `matreex` is the possibility to apply storm, fire, biotic of snow disturbances of different intensity (ranging from 0 to 1) at any time of the IPM simulations.
+When a disturbance strikes a given year of the simulation, the survival function is replaced by the species-specific equations from Barrere et al. (2023), which quantify the annual mortality probability of a tree in a disturbed stand as a function of its species, diameter at breast height, stand structure, and nature and intensity of the disturbance.
 A disturbance striking two different stands with the same intensity will thus result in different mortality rates, depending notably on the sensitivity of the tree species present in each plot to that specific disturbance.
-The [figure 3](@fig:disturbance) shows an example of multispecies simulations with storm disturbance from @barrere2024.
+Disturbances in `matreex` are described in details in @barrere2024 and in @barrereprep. [figure 3](@fig:disturbance) shows an example of multispecies simulations with storm disturbance from @barrere2024.

 ![Figure 3: Simulation output for 3 species with a disturbance at $time = 2600$.](fig/disturbance.png){#fig:disturbance}

 ## Regional dispersal

 Most stand-scale forest dynamics models tend to simulate closed systems, where only the tree species already present in the stand contribute to the recruitment of new trees.
 This limitation prevents the possibility to simulate immigration from external species, which is a key process of forest dynamics, particularily in a context of climate change.
-To overcome this limitation, we included the possibility to split the recruitment function in two component : (i) within-plot dispersal that depends on the summed basal area of fecund tree species in the plot, and (ii) external dispersal, that depends on a regional pool associated with the plot simulated.
+To overcome this limitation, we included the possibility to split the recruitment function in two component : (i) within-plot dispersal that depends on the summed basal area of fecund tree species in the plot, and (ii) external dispersal, that depends on a regional pool associated with the climate of the plot simulated.
 This regional pool approach is extensively presented in @barrereprep.

 ## Harvesting